-California Wildfires Leave Seasonal Agricultural Workers Without Jobs, Income
+California Wildfires Leave Seasonal Agricultural Workers In Limbo

 "It's very difficult right now because we just have a little bit of gas left in our car.
 That's how we are still able to drive around," said Paniagua, 37.
 "But the fact is, we have nothing."

-The wildfires have already done an estimated $3 billion in damage to Sonoma County alone.
-About a third of the county's economy is related to agriculture and tourism.
+The wildfires in Northern California have already done more than $1 billion in damage according to the state's insurance commissioner.
+About a third of the economy there is related to agriculture, wine and tourism.
 Now, seasonal workers in the region like Paniagua are facing the loss of jobs and income.

 Paniagua, who's originally from Mexico, has lived in the Santa Rosa area for more than 20 years.
 All three of her children were born in the U.S. But now she wonders whether she'll be able to afford to stay in the area.